FctsFxns/schultzen-web/_works/ElPesoDeMisVecinas.md

 ![image](/media/images/7PesoVecinas.jpg)

-In October the border was closed on Friday, Saturday and Sunday for the 'atipical traffic'.
+In October the border was closed on Friday, Saturday and Sunday for the atipical traffic.
 Since I left it is only open two days a week.
 Nadias, Fatimas and Luizas despair is lived cooking, singing and talking about not much.

 ![image](/media/images/2PesoVecinas.jpg)